PaulHuxel/Pixels-to-Pictures-Supplement/README.md

 The supplemental lessons can be used in one of two ways:
 1) Open the supplemental project by double-clicking on the `P2P-Supplement.prj` project file from the MATLAB [File Panel](https://www.mathworks.com/help/matlab/ref/filespanel.html).
 This sets everything up for you, and needs to be done each time you open MATLAB and want to use this material.

 2) *Or*, if you already have the base [Pixels to Pictures](https://github.com/mathworks/PixelsToPictures) content installed with the corresponding `PixelstoPictures.prj` project open, you can run these supplemental lessons by navigating to the supplemental "lessons" folder in MATLAB.

-## Apps
-The supplemental apps can be run in one of two ways:
+(This approach provides direct access the [Image Library](https://github.com/mathworks/PixelsToPictures/tree/main/Image%20Library) that comes with Pixels to Pictures.)

+## Web Cam Pixelater App
-1) Open the supplemental project by double-clicking on the `P2P-Supplement.prj` project file from the MATLAB [File Panel](https://www.mathworks.com/help/matlab/ref/filespanel.html).
-This sets everything up for you, and needs to be done each time you open MATLAB and want to run the apps.
-Apps can then be run using the "SHORTCUTS" on the "PROJECT" tab at the top of MATLAB.
+To use the app, you must first open the supplemental project by double-clicking on the `P2P-Supplement.prj` project file from the MATLAB [File Panel](https://www.mathworks.com/help/matlab/ref/filespanel.html).
+This sets everything up for you, and needs to be done each time you open MATLAB and want to run the app.
+The app can then be run using the "SHORTCUTS" on the "PROJECT" tab of toolstrip at the top of MATLAB.

-2) *Or*, you can install an app by double-clicking on the `*.mlappinstall` file in the "apps" folder in the MATLAB [File Panel](https://www.mathworks.com/help/matlab/ref/filespanel.html).
-This only needs to be done once and then the app can be accessed from the MATLAB "APPS" tab.
-(Just be sure to *not* have the `P2P-Supplement.prj` project open or be working from the "apps" folder, or you may get a path shadowing error.)

 ##
 [![View Pixels to Pictures Supplemental Material on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/87452-pixels-to-pictures-supplemental-material)